frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    A database needs to be created for the default database, and one for each of the what-if scenarios you want to configure.

-   A single user is normally used as the owner of these databases.
+   The same user is normally used as the owner of these databases.

    The typical SQL statements are shown below.
 Replace USR, PWD, DB with the suitable values.